 - Add the cumin powder and paprika/red chili powder if using.

-- Add the diced tomatoes or tomato puree and water.
+- Add the tomato puree and water or diced tomatoes.
 Cook for 4-5 minutes if using diced tomatoes, 2-3 minutes if using tomato puree.

 - Crack the eggs directly into the pan.
 Sprinkle salt, to taste.
 If you prefer a runny egg, cook for ~2-3 minutes uncovered.
 If you prefer a well-done egg, cook for 5-6 minutes with a lid on your pan.